go-modulus/modulus/docs/graphql_server_example.md

 ```shell
     make module-install
 ```
-And select `auth` module from the list of available modules.
+And select `modulus auth` module from the list of available modules.